- What is a lead management system?

 - Wasting time manually qualifying leads.

-The sooner you enrich your leads, the faster you can decide: lead nurturing, activation, or transfer to sales.
-And above all, you avoid working blindly. 👀
+The sooner you enrich your leads, the faster you can decide: lead nurturing, activation, or transfer to Sales.
+Most importantly, it keeps you from working blindly. 👀

-3. Qualify and score before sending to Sales
+3. Qualify and score leads before sending them to Sales

-Sending a lead to sales too early is one of the most common and costly mistakes. 💸 When qualification is unclear, salespeople contact prospects who are neither ready nor really interested.
+Sending leads to Sales too early is one of the most common and costly mistakes. 💸 When qualification criteria are unclear, sales teams end up reaching out to prospects who aren’t ready or genuinely interested.

-Without clear qualification, leads circulate… but don’t move forward in your funnel. 🫠
+Without clear qualification, leads move around… but never actually move forward in your funnel. 🫠

 You need to implement a truly useful lead scoring system.
-This is often perceived as something very technical and therefore set aside.
-However, useful scoring is above all a decision-making tool.
+It’s often seen as overly technical and pushed aside, but in reality, good scoring is primarily a decision-making tool.

-When scoring is well understood and well used, it becomes a common language between marketing and sales.
-When it is ignored, it only serves to fill dashboards… 📊
+When scoring is understood and used correctly, it becomes a shared language between Marketing and Sales.
+When it’s ignored, it turns into nothing more than a dashboard metric. 📊

 - Useful content (white papers, ebooks, feedback, resources).